-All members of the board shall have the knowledge, skills, and experience necessary to perform their duties.
-To achieve the ideal goal of corporate governance, the board of directors shall possess the following abilities:
+Board members should generally possess the knowledge, skills and qualities necessary to carry out their duties.
+In order to achieve the desired goals of corporate governance, the Board of Directors as a whole should possess the following competencies:

 - Ability to make operational judgments.